-- To provide an academic framework appropriate to the study of Theology at Master's level. - To provide candidates with an in-depth theological and theoretical formation in the liturgy of the Church. - To form candidates in the historical, textual, doctrinal and technical aspects of liturgical music. - To enhance candidates' critical awareness of music composed for and performed in the liturgy. - To significantly enhance course participants' competency and confidence in selected practical disciplines.
+- To provide an academic framework appropriate to the study of Theology at Masters level. - To provide candidates with an in-depth theological and theoretical formation in the liturgy of the Church. - To form candidates in the historical, textual, doctrinal and technical aspects of liturgical music. - To enhance candidates' critical awareness of music composed for and performed in the liturgy. - To significantly enhance course participants' competency and confidence in selected practical disciplines.

 Year One of the programme consists of six core academic modules, together with at least two practical modules.
-Year Two, divided equally between academic and practical elements, focuses on the writing of a dissertation on a topic related to the area of liturgical music, and a major practicum in one of the musical disciplines listed below.
+Year Two, divided equally between academic and practical elements, focuses on the writing of a dissertation on a topic related to the area of liturgical music, and a major practicum in at least one (maximum two) of the musical disciplines listed below.

-Candidates must complete Postgraduate Induction which takes place during the week beginning September 12, 2022.
+Candidates must complete Postgraduate Induction which takes place during the week beginning September 13, 2021.